 Key takeaways

-• Tiny Homes USA park models start from $48,900 with Texas delivery included.
+- Tiny Homes USA park models start from $42,899 with free Texas delivery within 1,000 miles of Smithville.

 Tiny home cost in Texas: what to expect in 2026